Arts Consultative Panel (ACP)

 Publications Consultative Panel (PCP)

-The Publications Consultative Panel (PCP) advises and provides feedback on trends, issues and guidelines with regard to publications, including newspapers.
+The Publications Consultative Panel (PCP) advises and provides feedback on content trends, issues and guidelines with regard to local and imported publications.
 It also advises IMDA on controversial publications, and aids with the formulation of content guidelines.

 Please click here for the full list of current PCP members.